Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 - How to take each medicine (for example, with or without food)

-To maintain adherence over the long term, try some of the following strategies:
+To maintain adherence, try some of the following strategies:

 - Use a 7-day pill box.
 Once a week, fill the pill box with your HIV medicines for the entire week.